Standal2/mnist-digit-classification/README.md

 This project classifies handwritten digits using the MNIST dataset in CSV format.
 It was originally developed as an exam project in Applied Machine Learning.

-The model is trained on labeled image data (28x28 pixels flattened to 784 columns), and predicts digits from 0 to 9.
+The models are trained on labeled image data (28x28 pixels flattened to 784 columns), and predicts digits from 0 to 9.

 The dataset is publicly available on Kaggle:
 [MNIST in CSV – by oddrationale](https://www.kaggle.com/datasets/oddrationale/mnist-in-csv/data)